Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: conclusion

 \section{conclusion}

 We have presented \webveta{}, a new visual eye tracking analytics toolkit that supports \rev{flexible exploratory} gaze analysis.
-It combines matrix-based overview with the ability to aggregate visual metrics at individual or group-level of sample, area-, and time-window of interest, that are dynamically linked with their spatiotemporal visualisations. \rev{Our comparative table shows that \webveta{} provides a novel comprehensive and interactive toolkit for exploratory gaze analysis beyond other current toolkits, in terms of a full range of visualisation task taxonomy supported}.
-Our eye tracking examples show that with the unified toolkit and multiple coordinated views, it supports multiple types of eye tracking datasets and a wide range of analytical tasks. \webveta{} provides a flexible way of reporting eye tracking results, both quantitatively with numerical metric values in matrices and histograms, and qualitatively with spatiotemporal graphs.
+It combines matrix-based overview with the ability to aggregate visual metrics at individual or group-level of sample, area-, and time-window of interest, that are dynamically linked with their spatiotemporal visualisations. \rev{Our comparative table shows that \webveta{} provides a comprehensive and interactive toolkit for exploratory gaze analysis beyond other current toolkits, in terms of a full range of visualisation task taxonomy supported}.
+Eye tracking examples show that with the unified toolkit and multiple coordinated views, it supports multiple types of eye tracking datasets and a wide range of analytical tasks.

 \rev{Furthermore, there has not been many extensive user studies on how a flexible and generic visual eye tracking analytics toolkit affects eye tracking analysts' workflow in the real-world analysis context}.
 With this approach, we hope to further elicit new insights through evaluating with eye tracking experts to propose a more human-centric approach to visual eye tracking analytics.